torenspb/eweather-infrastructure/README.md

 # EWeather infrastructure code
 This repository contains infrastructure code that is used for EWeather application deployment - https://github.com/torenspb/eweather

 Terraform is used to deploy ready-to-use infrastructure on AWS along with deploying the latest version of the application itself.
-Since application is "dockerized", AWS ECS cluster with EC2 launch type is used to host the site.
+Since the application is "dockerized", an AWS ECS cluster with EC2 launch type is used to host the site.

-The infrastructure can be presented as follow:
+The infrastructure can be presented as follows:
 ![Infrastructure deployed with this code](./img/eweather-infra.png)

-Autoscailing group is used to spin-up ECS-optimized EC2 instances which are then used by ECS cluster as ECS instances.
+Auto scaling group is used to spin-up ECS-optimized EC2 instances which are then used by the ECS cluster as ECS instances.
 These instances are deployed in private subnets (by default in two separate availability zones).

-NAT gateways are deployed in each public subnet in order for ECS container agent to communicate with the Amazon ECS control plane.
+NAT gateways are deployed in each public subnet in order for the ECS container agent to communicate with the Amazon ECS control plane.

 Application load balancer is used to distribute traffic among ECS instances.